ON THIS PAGE YOU CAN FIND HIGHLIGHTED MENTAL HEALTH SERVICES AND RESOURCES FOR LGBTQ+ STUDENTS AT UF

 - UF Health Youth Gender Program – pediatrics.med.ufl.edu/patient-care/hospital-clinics/youth-gender-program

 - Pride Community Center – gainesvillepride.org

-A PDF with links to specific LGBTQI resources including provider databases, social justice organizations, informational website, guides, crisis support, information for friends and family, and blogs.
+Follow the link below to view a pdf with links to specific LGBTQ+ resources including provider databases, social justice organizations, informational website, guides, crisis support, information for friends and family, and blogs.

 CWC and Transgender Guidelines

-Here’s what students are saying about their experience in our LGBTQI+ groups:
+Here’s what students are saying about their experience in our LGBTQ+ therapy groups: